 What We Can Do

-The Puget Sound Writing Project offers many services which can benefit teachers, schools, and students.
-Our programs range from our Summer Institutes for teachers (offering Continuing Education credits) to in-school in-service workshops (from single session offerings to year-long projects to improve writing across the curriculum).
+The Puget Sound Writing Project offers many services which can benefit teachers, schools, after school providers, and students.
+Our programs range from our Summer Institutes for educators (offering Continuing Education credits) to in-school, on-site, in-service workshops (from single session offerings to year-long projects to improve writing across the curriculum).

 Poetry and Teaching

 Poetry in the classroom helps students learn to distinguish detail, appreciate juxtaposition and read closely.
 It develops critical thinking experiences that are essential to writing details and supporting ideas on tests like the WASL.
-This workshop aims to increase teachers' pleasure in the reading and writing of poetry, support teachers as writers, provide participants with practical approaches to and strategies for including poetry in the curriculum, and support writing instruction that helps students achieve the Washington State EALRs.
+This workshop aims to increase participants pleasure in the reading and writing of poetry, support them as writers, provide participants with practical approaches to and strategies for in A writing workshop on writing and reading poetry.
+The class will include discussion of craft and plenty of time for writing and writing groups.
+Focus on poetic use of tone, language, and other key elements of the genre.
+Including poetry in the curriculum, and support writing instruction that helps students achieve the CCSS.

 Teachers as Writers